ctu-mrs/ctu-mrs.github.io/docs/simulation/howto.md

 For example, it allows nesting tmux sessions since the script is written in a way, that "adds the windows" to an existing tmux session if you start it being within an existing tmux session.

 But a much cleaner solution for simulations is to use [Tmuxinator](https://github.com/tmuxinator/tmuxinator).
-Tmuxinaotr is a utility designed specifically for defining tmux sessions.
+Tmuxinator is a utility designed specifically for defining tmux sessions.
 Tmux session is defined using a single `yml` file with much cleaner syntax.
-We suggest reading the tmuxinator tutorial and play with its template.
+We suggest reading the tmuxinator tutorial and playing with its template.
 Command `tmuxinator new test_session` will create a new session **test_session** and fills in the template.

 Examples of tmuxinator files can be found in subfolders of [simulation/example_tmux_scripts](https://github.com/ctu-mrs/simulation/tree/master/example_tmux_scripts), e.g., [one_drone_gps](https://github.com/ctu-mrs/simulation/blob/master/example_tmux_scripts/one_drone_gps/session.yml).